 Search open search form

-Alphafold 2
+Alphafold

 About

-Alphafold 2 allows users to predict the 3-D structure of arbitrary proteins.
+Alphafold allows users to predict the 3-D structure of arbitrary proteins.
 It was published in Nature (Jumper et al. 2021).

-We have implemented the use of alphafold on the campus cluster through the use of singularity and some scripts to help run the container for your particular files.
+We have implemented the use of alphafold on the campus cluster through the use of apptainer and some scripts to help run the container for your particular files.
 It works best when using gpus to help with the computation.

 Preparing to run